Candy (Robbie Williams song): Chart performance

 In Germany, "Candy" broke an airplay record for the most plays in a week.
 It peaked at number 3 on the main chart.
 In Austria, the song was a success, debuting and peaking, for three consecutive weeks, at number 4 on the Ö3 Austria Top 40 chart.
 "Candy" was a growing success in the Netherlands, debuting at number 27 on the Dutch Top 40 chart.
 After six weeks climbing the charts, the song entered the top-ten, reaching number 6, on 10 November 2012.
 In the Dutch Mega Top 100 "Candy" reached number 1 on 17 November 2012.
 It reached top 10 in more than 20 countries, and Top 40 in other territories including Japan and New Zealand.

 In his native UK, despite BBC Radio 1 not putting it on their playlist, "Candy" gathered over 10,000 radio spins before the official digital release.
 The song later achieved more than 30,000 spins on UK radio.
 On the UK Singles Chart, "Candy" became the singer's first number-one in eight years (the last being 2004's "Radio"), his seventh solo UK number-one and the 14th number-one of his career (including Take That and solo material).
 It also became his fastest-selling single in the UK since "Rock DJ" 12 years earlier, and with 137,000 copies sold that week, it also became the fastest-selling male artist single of the year, and the third fastest-selling single of 2012 overall.
 The song remained number one on the UK Singles Chart for a second week, shifting 90,000 copies.
 It was the 22nd best-selling single of 2012 in the UK, with sales of 503,000.
 In June 2013, "Candy" became Robbie's second biggest hit in the UK, after "Angels", with sales passing the 650,000 mark.

 Music video

 A music video to accompany the release of "Candy" was first released onto YouTube on 10 September 2012 at a total length of three minutes and twenty-four seconds.
 It stars Robbie Williams and Kaya Scodelario.
-The video was filmed in Spitalfields in east London in the summer of 2012 and was directed by Joseph Kahn.
-In the video Williams plays a guardian angel figure protecting an absentminded woman named Candice (as referenced in the lyrics of the song: "I was there to witness/ Candice's inner business") who is looking at her phone the whole time, resulting in various accidents.
+The video was filmed in Spitalfields in east London in summer 2012 and was directed by Joseph Kahn.
+In the video Williams plays a guardian angel figure protecting an absentminded woman named Candice (as referenced in the lyrics of the song: "I was there to witness/Candice's inner business") who is looking at her phone the whole time, resulting in various accidents.